Joseph Mayo: Early and family life

-Joseph Mayo was born on November 16, 1795 at Powhatan Seat, a plantation in Henrico County, Virginia about two miles east of what would become downtown Richmond.
+Joseph Mayo was born on November 16, 1795, at Powhatan Seat, a plantation in Henrico County, Virginia, about two miles east of what would become downtown Richmond.
 His background was intertwined with the city and with slavery.

 The Mayo family intermarried with established First Families of Virginia - including Poythress, Tabb, Bland, Randolph, Bennett.

-Joseph C Mayo's father was Joseph Mayo (1771-1820) m Jane Poythress (1773-1837).
+Joseph C Mayo's father was Joseph Mayo (1771-1820) and his mother was Jane Poythress (1773-1837).
 His grandfather was Joseph Mayo (1739- c.1802) m Martha Tabb (1744-1792).
 His great-grandfather was emigrant William Mayo (1684-1744), the surveyor who struck the dividing line between Virginia and North Carolina and who was featured in Wm Byrd's manuscript on that expedition.
 William Mayo also laid out the city of Richmond before his death in 1744.
 Joe Mayo had an elder brother Philip Mayo (1793-1857) and younger brothers Peter Poythress Mayo (1797-1857), Judge Robert Mayo (1807- _) of Westmoreland County, Virginia, and John Bland Mayo (1812-1868), as well as sisters Agnes (b.
 1831), Elizabeth Mayo (b.
 1804-1864), Lucy Ann Mayo and Martha Tabb Mayo.

 His paternal great grandfather, the aforementioned William Mayo, helped found the town of Richmond, working with [William Byrd] (who owned the land and built his own stately mansion).
 During Henrico County's first personal property census, in 1783 (two years before the birth of the future Mayor Mayo), his grandfather Joseph Mayo owned 37 enslaved persons, compared to the county's largest slaveowner, Peter Randolph (who owned 74 enslaved persons) and about a dozen other wealthy individuals (including the estate of lawyer Robert Carter Nicholas which owned 41 slaves).
 His son John Mayo (1769-1818) (this Mayor Joseph Mayo's uncle) built the first bridge across the James River to Manchester (annexed to the City of Richmond, long after Mayor Mayo's demise).

 Another Joseph Mayo Esq (1756-1785), a close family member whose parentage has not yet been established, but who was likely descended from William Mayo's (Surveyor) brother Joseph (who emigrated with William from Barbados to Virginia) wrote a will in 1780 in which he attempted to free his slaves (as was illegal at the time, so he asked his executors to seek special legislation after his death to free them), and as an alternative asked his executors to divide them among named relatives.
 Litigation ensued after his death, which went before the Virginia Supreme Court.
 In November 1791 (two years before young Joe Mayo was born), the judges decided that Mayo's slaves were freed by special legislation and divided the rest of the property among the named heirs (his descendants as well as those of his brother and Paul Carrington).

-On March 16, 1819, this Joseph C. Mayo married Marianna Tabb (1796–1860) in Mathews County, Virginia.
+On March 16, 1819, this Joseph C. Mayo married Marianna Tabb in Mathews County, Virginia.
 Their children included lawyer Abel Upshur Mayo (1821-September 14, 1865), Sarah Emory Mayo (1824–1854), Henrietta Augusta Mayo Cornick (1828–1904), Marianna C. Mayo (1832–1860) and Lottie Mayo (1836–1855).